Faculty & Staff

 Mrs. Bohn comes to Arma Dei Academy with over 35 years of education experience.
 She has taught preschool through fourth grade in Christian schools, preschool through sixth-grade special education in public schools, and private NILD educational therapy and at the college level in the teacher education department.
 She has a BA in special education and an MA in elementary education from the University of Iowa and an MA in early childhood education with special education licensure from the University of Colorado Denver.
 Mrs. Bohn was a missionary for a time, training churches in the US and internationally on including individuals with disabilities in worship, discipleship, and service.
 Mrs. Bohn is passionate about helping young children learn the foundational academic skills sufficiently to succeed throughout their academic careers.
 She desires to inspire children to become lifelong readers and learners.
 She is excited about shepherding young children’s hearts toward Jesus.
 Mrs. Bohn enjoys reading in her spare time, working in her bird, butterfly, and bee garden, and birdwatching.

-Homeschool Collaborative Art Teacher
+Collaborative Learning Program Art Teacher

 Mrs. Pam van Steyn

-Mrs. Pam van Steyn is teaching her second year of art for the Homeschool Collaborative Program after spending nearly twenty years teaching preschoolers in a Christian education program.
+Mrs. Pam van Steyn is teaching her second year of art for the Collaborative Program after spending nearly twenty years teaching preschoolers in a Christian education program.
 Her love of art began as a college student when she went abroad to visit many of the best-known churches and museums in western Europe, including the British Museum, the Louvre, Van Gogh’s Museum, the Prado, theToledo Cathedral, Notre Dame, the Parthenon, and all of Rome and Florence, Italy.

 Pam graduated with a Bachelor of Science degree in economics and resource development from the University of California, Davis.
 She spent ten years working in developing renewable energy resources.
 After marriage and raising a wonderful son and daughter, she found her passion in teaching as she discovered God’s greatest renewable resource, children!
 Exploring and experiencing art with children is her dream job.

-Homeschool Collaborative Music Teacher
+Collaborative Learning Program Music Teacher

 Mrs. Leah Ross